phil-reliant/reliant/wp-content/plugins/filebird/readme.txt

 Yes, FileBird is free to use with 10 folders/categories

 = Should I purchase a paid plan? =
-If you have a large files and want to use more than 10 folders/categories, you can [upgrade to PRO version here](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379)
+If you have a large number of files and want to use more than 10 folders/categories, you can [upgrade to PRO version here](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379)

 == Screenshots ==
 1. Full control of your files